-Our interests lie in preparing and interrogating molecular and interfacial electrocatalysts for sustainable energy applications.
-We draw conceptual inspiration from enzyme active sites to target design of efficient, selective, and tunable catalysts.
+We are an inorganic research group with interests in the preparation and interrogation of molecular and interfacial electrocatalysts for sustainable energy applications.
+We draw conceptual inspiration from enzyme active sites to design efficient, selective, and tunable synthetic catalysts.
 We use cyclic voltammetry, spectroelectrochemistry, time-resolved FT-IR spectroscopy, and SEIRA spectroscopy to gain a deeper understanding of relevant governing parameters and mechanisms.

 We are currently designing and synthesizing molecular catalysts, including metalloporphyrins, bearing various groups at well-defined positions in the second coordination sphere.
 We aim to alter catalyst function by tuning the type and strength of these peripheral interactions.